Code-Institute-Submissions/portfolio-6/readme.md

 ### About The Portfolio

 This project consists of a single page portfolio website.
 Visitors can keep up to date with my most illustrious projects as well as my vast array of skills.
-Visitors of the portfolio website can also get in touch either via social media outlined on the website or using the contact form at the bottom of the page.
+Visitors of the portfolio website can also get in touch either via social media links on the website or using the contact form at the bottom of the page.

 ### What is it for?